Jonathan-Bonnin/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Project Finished

+Hey, it's Jonathan, a Udacity student.
+What you read above what the original README and my comments are in this section.
+The project is now completed, and meets all requirements.
+Optional Todos:
+-Add fancy CSS animations
+-Change Icons
+-Add sound effects